United States Regiments & Batteries > New Jersey

 May 23 Grand Review

-June 6 Mustered out near Washington, D.C. under Colonel McAllister.
-Veterans and recruits transferred to 12th New Jersey Infantry.
+June 6 The Eleventh New Jersey Infantry Regiment mustered out near Washington, D.C. under Colonel McAllister.
+Veterans and recruits transferred to 12th New Jersey Infantry Regiment.